/ Published January 07, 2019

 Air University, established in 1946, continues the proud tradition of educating tomorrow’s planners and leaders in air and space power for the Air Force, other branches of the US armed forces, federal government civilians, and many international organizations.
 AU’s current worldwide reach enriches the careers of every Air Force member.

 Organizational Structure.
 The university’s primary operating locations are concentrated on four main military installations.
 AU’s officer and enlisted PME and officer accessions programs are offered in residence at Maxwell AFB and Gunter Annex in northwest Montgomery, Alabama.
-Our distance-learning PME programs are also developed and maintained by the Maxwell–Gunter campus faculty.
-The Air Force Institute of Technology (AFIT), AU’s college of engineering, science, and technology, is located at Wright-Patterson AFB, Ohio; the Air Force Test Pilot School (USAF TPS) campus operates at Edwards AFB, California; and our enlisted medical associate’s degree programs are offered at the joint-service Medical Education and Training Center at Sheppard AFB, Texas.
+AU’s distance-learning PME programs are also developed and maintained by the Maxwell–Gunter campus faculty.
+The Air Force Institute of Technology (AFIT), AU’s college of engineering, science, and technology, is located at Wright-Patterson AFB, Ohio; and the Air Force Test Pilot School (USAF TPS) is located at Edwards AFB, California.
 AU strives for diversity, drawing students from all service components of the Department of Defense (DOD), other US government security agencies, and foreign military services from 80 plus nations each year.
-Air University organizations include the Carl A. Spaatz Center for Officer Education, Curtis E. LeMay Center for Doctrine Development and Education, Jeanne M. Holm Center for Officer Accessions and Citizen Development, Thomas N. Barnes Center for Enlisted Education, Ira C. Eaker Center for Professional Development, School of Advanced Air and Space Studies, USAF Center for Strategy and Technology, Air Force Research Institute (AFRI), AFIT, USAF TPS, and several support organizations.
+Air University organizations include, Curtis E. LeMay Center for Doctrine Development and Education, Jeanne M. Holm Center for Officer Accessions and Citizen Development, Thomas N. Barnes Center for Enlisted Education, Ira C. Eaker Center for Professional Development, Air War College, Air Command and Staff College, Squadron Officer College, International Officer School, School of Advanced Air and Space Studies, USAF Center for Strategy and Technology, AFIT, USAF TPS, and several support organizations.
 The 42nd Air Base Wing, AU’s host organization, manages facility infrastructure, safety, housing, and local area network systems, as well as providing many services that contribute to the quality of student life on campus.

 55 LeMay Plaza South